AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-ingress-individual-mapping.md

+---
+title: Egress Workflow
+description: Egress Workflow
+products: SG_CAMPAIGN/STANDARD
+audience: integrating
+content-type: reference
+topic-tags: working-with-campaign-and-microsoft-dynamics-365
+---

 # Editing Table Mapping

 The "Dynamics 365 to Campaign" workflow (a.k.a Ingress) is a list of mappings of Dynamics 365 tales to Campaign tables.
 This page will explain how to configure a **single**  mapping of one Dynamics 365 table to one Campaign table.
-If you want to better understand the page that lists **all** of the table mappings that have been configured, click [here](d365-acs-self-service-app-ingress-list.md) to get more information about this other page.
+If you want to better understand the page that lists **all** of the table mappings that have been configured, click [here](../../integrating/using/d365-acs-self-service-app-ingress-list.md) to get more information about this other page.

 The "Edit Table Mapping" page is split into five sections:
 * [Tables](#tables)